-If you’re wondering what spices you should have on hand in your pantry, check out our must haves.
-Here are 20 essential herbs & spices that every home cook should have on hand to make delicious meals.
-With these spices, you’ll be able to add flavor and depth to all kinds of dishes.
-So stock up on these spices and get cooking!
+If you’re wondering what spices you should have on hand in your pantry, check out my faves.
+Here are 20 essential herbs & spices are must haves for every home cook.
+With this list of spices and herbs, you’ll be able to add flavor and depth to all kinds of dishes.

 Looking to add flavor and depth to all of your dishes?